 No Price Hunting

-Rather than focusing on the price of your favorite stock to drop, focus on the opportunities when you have money to invest.
+Rather than focusing on the price of your favourite stock to drop, focus on the opportunities when you have money to invest.
 Your portfolio is not about loving the stocks you own but seeing the value in the purchases you make.
-Being confident that the company will perform on your expectations.
+Being confident that the company will perform to your expectations.

 I don’t believe the stock market is ever too high as there is always an opportunity.
 The stock market is today’s weighting average of the investors’ sentiments rather than the value itself.
 Find the opportunity and keep your money at work.